 I was taking a road trip a week ago and noticed a billboard halfway between Phoenix, AZ and Los Angeles, CA that said, “Two or More Absences a Month Make a Child More Likely to Be Held Back.”
 I’m not sure who paid for the advertisement, but my thought was: “duh!”

 Growing up in the United States, it seems obvious that regular school attendance is vital for a good education.
 Unfortunately, this high priority on school attendance does not cross all cultural boundaries.
-(Click here to read more about what Food for the Hungry is doing to improve education around the globe.)
-And not only that, but so many children are forced to miss school due to health problems.
+(And not only that, but so many children are forced to miss school due to health problems.

 Sumi Akter is a 10-year-old girl who lives in Bangladesh.
 She had struggled with an upset stomach and that kept her from attending school.
 Her parents figured keeping her home to rest was the best solution.